 Think about the pull factors of a later life in comfort and dignity.
-Able to look after yourself, meet your own needs and make choices about where you go and what you do.
+Able to look after yourself, meet your needs and choose where you go and what you do.

-Now think of the opposite of that, an uncomfortable retirement, dependent on the kindness of strangers, unable to live with dignity and without the ability to make all but the most basic day to day choices.
+Now think of the opposite: an uncomfortable retirement, dependent on the kindness of strangers, unable to live with dignity and without the ability to make all but the most basic day to day choices.